Government, Anarchy, and Leadership

 Today is the long-awaited day of justice.
 Dockworkers, waitresses, schoolteachers, and janitors all strike out together against their foe with the focused potency of a million calloused fists.
 And with this relentless assault of righteous fury, the evil crystalline power of the oppressors is shattered and the liberty of the downtrodden is reclaimed.
 The Common Person is a Vessel of Goodness and the most potent Instrument of Liberation.

-[6] It is false.
+Unfortunately, this moving story is nothing but The Great Myth of the Common Man that common people everywhere like to think of themselves.[6]
+It is false.
 Common people, without proper leadership and organization, will almost never fight against an overpowering foe, even if they are in danger of being exterminated.
 They do not contain within their midst those attributes of perception, courage, and organization necessary to spontaneously focus their power into any coherent form other than as a destructive mob.
 Destructive mobs don’t overthrow oppressive governments.
 Instead, they do things like riot after court verdicts, burn witches, burn books, and kill people belonging to hated ethnic or religious groups.

 The Natural State of the Masses is as Agents for Barbarism